Updated on 22/12/2022

 It’s a real revolution that has impacted the brand identities of all the companies in the sector, from industry giants with decades of history behind them to the youngest and most innovative players.
 And it places customers at the very center of focus.
 Today’s customer is no longer one among many, but an informed customer with unique characteristics and needs, who can easily switch from one operator to another in just a few clicks.

 What is customer churn?

 First of all, let’s answer a question what is customer churn?
 Also known as customer attrition, it is very simple to define: it is the moment when a customer leaves the company and takes its business elsewhere.

 The competitive nature of the market that has made these steps simple and immediate for customers, has created a major challenge for companies.
 Winning new customers is expensive and complex: it means putting complex marketing strategies in place (where results aren’t always guaranteed), investing time and resources, and working hard on all possible leads in your sales funnel.

 Instead, working on building customer loyalty brings more solid results; it is a more focused strategy that is more controllable and less costly.

 A loyal customer becomes a marketing vehicle for a company through word of mouth.
-And, it is around this type of customer that companies can queue up actions such as upselling and cross-selling, multi-channel and personalization that result in increased revenue per user (we talked about it here).
+And, it is around this type of customer that companies can queue up actions such as upselling and cross-selling, multi-channel and personalization that result in increased revenue per user.

 Therefore, keeping customer churn under control is an absolute urgency for companies in the Utilities and Energy sector.